fmichonneau/francoismichonneau.net/_posts/2022-08-31-arrow-dataset-part-2.md

 Let’s now explore the performance of a few queries on these datasets.

-How long does it take to compute the number of rows in these datasets:
+First, how long does it take to compute the number of rows in these
+datasets:

 ``` r
 bench::mark(